ekoindia/eko-website/src/blog/tricks-to-increase-footfall-at-your-retail-store.md

 However, there is nothing to worry about.
 Everything you require can be found here.
 In the following sections, we'll go over six crucial recommendations for increasing footfall to retail stores.

 ## Appearance and Communication Skills

 The way a storefront appears is the first impression to customers.
 The storefront should be wide open to make the retail store visible enough.
 In addition to that, the wall visible from the outside should be well presented.
 For instance, products with eye-catching packaging should be on display.
 This way it will give a reason to the customer as to why a prospective customer should enter the store.

 Nonetheless, communication skills are also a necessary part of the same thing.
 A call boy outside the retail store can prove to be beneficial.
 Not only does it seem attractive, but using captivating lines is also helpful.
 Using this approach, footfall at retail stores can significantly increase.
 These activities help to improve retail business.

 ## Store Online Branding

 Online branding of the store has been a trend for a while now.
 Numerous activities like running ads and social media marketing can be highly advantageous.
-Registering on platforms like [Google My Business](https://g.page/r/CXGalHOeX3CsEAE) can be a great help to grow retail business.
+Registering on platforms like [Google My Business](https://g.page/r/CXGalHOeX3CsEAE), [Justdial](https://www.justdial.com/), [Sulekha](https://www.sulekha.com/), [Yellow Pages](http://yellowpages.in/), [Indiamart ](https://www.indiamart.com/)can be a great help to grow retail business.

 Multiple platforms allow businesses to publish a product catalog as well as store information.
 Afterward, doing its SEO can be a little difficult but worth the resources invested.
 The conversion to effectively utilizing resources for the same can result in increasing footfall at retail stores.

 Moreover, emphasizing E-mail marketing and social media engagement helps in reminding the customers of the retail store.

 ## Strategic tie up with complimentary services

 Signing up on complementary and crucial services like offering Financial help to the vicinity using apps like [Eko Connect](https://play.google.com/store/apps/details?id=in.eko.connect) can lead to an increase in footfall of customers who may or may not be your direct target audiences by default.
 This will lead to an increase in eyeballs not only of the target audience but also the people who may not have visited the store by default.
 Eko connect helps you to offer financial services like AePS money transfer, Mobile recharge, Bill payments and so on.
 This will not only add to your income but also to your stature and skillset making you more digital.

 ## Expansion of Retail Business